techidaily/site-ai-vdieo-software/source/_posts/new-from-webm-to-mp3-the-top-conversion-software-and-online-tools.md

 ![Convert WebM video to MP3 with Zamzar](https://images.wondershare.com/filmora/article-images/zamzar-convert-webm-to-mp3.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/OFDHJnZLwTA?si=WThcb2h76AnZDzcQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 This is yet another popular destination for all Internet users who convert images, videos, audio files or different types of documents on a daily basis.
 After you add a WebM video to Zamzar, you just have to set the output format to MP3 and click on the Convert button.
 Uploading a video file larger than 150MB to the free version of Zamzar is not possible and you must purchase one of the subscription models if you would like to convert WebM videos that have up to 2GB.
 Moreover, uploading files from the cloud isn’t an option, since Zamzar only allows its users to add files via URL or from their computers.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/E1ax-vnGdeo?si=bgTkOhOEwDTlRQE3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 7\.
 [FreeFileConvert](https://www.freefileconvert.com/webm-mp3)